09MN/Stor_Project/ReadMe.md

 ### Forum aplikasi untuk mahasiswa **UPNVJ** yang bisa digunakan untuk mewadahi mahasiswa **UPNVJ** yang ingin berdiskusi mengenai pelajaran, organisasi, maupun tentang komunitas.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-## Running the tests

-Explain how to run the automated tests for this system

 ## Built With

 * React Native